 I couldn’t have been more wrong.

-I googled “Balearia fast ferry luggage allowance” and found that not only was there a $100 round-trip charge for oversized luggage (i.e. scuba gear) but also that I would have to register the oversized luggage with the Customs and Border Protection 24 hours before departure!
+I googled “Balearia fast ferry luggage allowance” and found that not only was there a $100 round-trip charge for oversized luggage (e.g. scuba gear) but also that I would have to register the oversized luggage with the Customs and Border Protection 24 hours before departure!

 My red-tape travel alarm was going off, so I called the very nice people at GoBahamasPlus where I had made the reservation.
 They said I would need to call the very nice people at the Balearia corporate office.
 As Balearia is a large international company, the nice people at the corporate office told me I would need to contact the actual port in Ft.
 Lauderdale, where I left no less than 12 unreturned messages over the course of several days.
 No one could tell me whether or not the scuba gear would be allowed or how I could go about registering it with customs.